-We generate revenue primarily from the sale of subscriptions, which accounted for 88% and 88% of our total revenue in the three months ended July 31, 2021 and 2020, respectively.
+We generate revenue primarily from the sale of subscriptions, which accounted for 82% and 87% of our total revenue in the three months ended January 31, 2022 and 2021, respectively, and 83% and 87% of our total revenue in the nine months ended January 31, 2022 and 2021, respectively.
 Our cloud-native software offerings allow us to manage, update, and monitor the software regardless of whether the software is deployed in our public cloud environment, in our customers' self-managed private or public cloud environments, or in a hybrid environment.
 Our subscription contracts are generally non-cancelable and non-refundable.